Jason Fernandes: Return to India and subsequent career

 After completing his education, Fernandes moved back to India, residing in Goa.
 He then started working as a technology columnist for Indonesia’s GlobeAsia Magazine.
 Over the years, his writings have appeared in The Jakarta Globe, CHIP, DNA India, The Goan and Man's World Magazine, among others.

 Fernandes helped develop SmartKlock, a "smart" clock that gave its users only important notifications.
 For this product, he ran a Kickstarter campaign.
 Eager to hear more opinions on it, he wrote to Steve Wozniak in September 2014.
 Wozniak replied with an encouraging note and an autographed photograph of the Apple co-founders sitting with the Apple I prototype.
 This venture slowly grew into FUNL Corp, which offers an app designed to block out unnecessary notifications, with a reward-based system (working on blockchain).
 Along with Vadim Fedotov and Gene Hoffman, Fernandes also co-founded Malta-based AET Ventures (AEToken).

 Fernandes has advised the country of Barbados, the Government of Goa, and multiple Goan political parties on IT and Education policy.
 He was a speaker at TEDxPanaji in 2017, keynote speaker at the International Blockchain Congress, and has been a featured speaker at events hosted by the Computer Society of India, Goa Chamber of Commerce and Industry (GCCI), Goa University, BITS Pilani University, Goa Engineering College and 91Springboard.

 Blockchain and Cryptocurrency

 In November 2017, Fernandes founded blockchain startup FUNL Corp, a platform that “filters notifications using a social blocking approach making real-time intelligent decisions on whether to block or let a notification through to your phone based on data executed from other users”.
 Later, Fernandes co-founded a blockchain based payment solution for the affiliate marketing industry (built on the Ethereum blockchain as a side chain), called Affiliate Economy Token or AEToken.
 In October 2018, AEToken won the competition for the best ICO pitch at the Malta Blockchain Summit.

-Fernandes often speaks on the subjects of cryptocurrency and blockchain at conferences and seminars.
-He has spoken at the following events: